-In addition to identifying emerging problems and liaising with the DSL to share information with other professionals so to support early identification and assessment staff may be This policy will next be reviewed and updated in July 2025 asked, in some cases, to act as the lead professional in undertaking the early help assessment.
+In addition to identifying emerging problems and liaising with the DSL to share information with other professionals so to support early identification and assessment staff may be asked, in some cases, to act as the lead professional in undertaking the early help assessment.
 The lead professional provides support to the child and family, acts as an advocate on their behalf and coordinates the delivery of support services.
 The lead professional role could be undertaken by a General Practitioner (GP), family support worker, teacher, health visitor and/or special educational needs coordinator.
 Decisions about who should be the lead professional will be taken on a case by case basis and will be informed by the child and their family.